Shopify/shopify-api-php/docs/getting_started.md

 ## Install dependencies

-To use this library, you'll need to have PHP 8 installed in your server.
+To use this library, you'll need to have at least PHP 7.3 installed in your server.

+The library is available on [Packagist](https://packagist.org/packages/shopify/shopify-api`).
+You can add it to your project's Composer dependencies with `composer require shopify/shopify-api`.

 ## Set up the library